Nabee-l/ToDo_App/README.md

 ### Overall Purpose:

 This template serves as a detail view for a single task in the TODO app.
 It displays the title of the task in a clear and prominent manner.
 However, it's important to note that this template is quite minimal and may require additional context or information to provide a comprehensive view of the task, such as the task description, completion status, and any associated actions (e.g., editing or deleting the task).
 Depending on your project requirements, you may want to expand upon this template to include more task details and functionality.
+...

+## Video Demo

+Include a link to a video demo of your TODO App, showcasing its features and functionality.

+## Contributing

+If you'd like to contribute to this project, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).